Algaecide

 How Algaecides Work

-Algaecides are key for keeping pools clean.
+Algaecides are key to keeping pools clean.
 They stop algae from growing and spreading.
 Most algaecides are copper-based or have sodium carbonate peroxyhydrate.
 They all aim to keep your pool water clear.

 Algaecides work well but not as fast as chlorine.
-In pools with lots of chlorine, they don’t work as well.
+In pools with high chlorine levels, they don’t work as well.
 It’s best to use them with other pool care steps.

-Using algaecides right is important.
+Using algaecides correctly is important.
 Add them around the pool to spread evenly.
-Then, run the filter for 24 hours to mix it well.
+Then run the filter for 24 hours to fully mix it.
 Always check your pool’s pH and chlorine levels before adding algaecide.

 Algaecides might stain pools with lots of metal.
 But they’re vital for stopping algae.
 Keep your pool clean by checking the chemistry and using algaecides and chlorine.